Table of contents

 What is the difference between calloc and malloc?

 A malloc and calloc are functions used for memory allocation and management.
-The memory allocated by calloc is initialised with 0, while malloc does not initialise the allocated memory.
+The memory allocated by calloc is initialized with 0, while malloc does not initialize the allocated memory.
 The malloc function takes one argument, but calloc takes two.

 What is a pointer variable?